geekyfox/scheming/README.md

 By the way, it's really impressive how those people in 1960s could develop an entire real operating system on a computer like that.
-Well, not exactly mind-blowing, like, I myself started coding on a Soviet-made ZX Spectrum clone with 48 kilobytes of RAM, and you can't write a super-dooper-sophisticated OS on such machine because **it just won't fit**, but still, it's so cool.
+Well, not exactly mind-boggling, like, I myself started coding on a Soviet-made ZX Spectrum clone with 48 kilobytes of RAM, and you can't write a super-dooper-sophisticated OS on such machine because **it just won't fit**, but still, it's so cool.